open-vela/apps_crypto_mbedtls/docs/architecture/psa-migration/strategy.md

 Summary
 -------

-Strategies currently used with each abstraction layer:
+Strategies currently (early 2022) used with each abstraction layer:

 - PK (for G1): silently call PSA
 - PK (for G2): opt-in use of PSA (new key type)
-- Cipher (G1):
-  - late 2021: opt-in use of PSA (new setup function)
-  - early 2022: moving to "replace calls at each call site"
+- Cipher (G1): replace calls at each call site
 - MD (G1): replace calls at each call site

 Migrating away from the legacy API